 A mentally unstable veteran works as a nighttime taxi driver in New York City, where the perceived decadence and sleaze fuels his urge for violent action by attempting to liberate a presidential campaign worker and an underage prostitute.

-John "Scottie" Ferguson is a retired San Francisco police detective who suffers from acrophobia and Madeleine is the lady who leads him to high places.
+John "Scottie" Ferguson is a retired San Francisco police detective who suffers from acrophobia, and Madeleine is the lady who leads him to high places.
 A wealthy shipbuilder who is an acquaintance from college days approaches Scottie and asks him to follow his beautiful wife, Madeleine.
-He fears she is going insane, maybe even contemplating suicide, he believes she is possessed by a dead ancestor.
-Scottie is skeptical, but agrees after he sees the beautiful Madeleine.Written by
+He fears she is going insane, maybe even contemplating suicide, as he believes she has been possessed by a dead ancestor who committed suicide.
+Scottie is skeptical, but agrees to the assignment after he sees the beautiful Madeleine.Written by

 260 of 343 people found this review helpful.

 Was this review helpful to you?